alessandrobelli/alessandrobelli/README.md

 - 🔫 Implementing shooting techniques in C++.
 [Here is the repository](https://github.com/alessandrobelli/TPS-Study) and [here is the article about it](https://alessandrobelli.it/creating-fortnite-shooting-cpp/).

 ## Upcoming Projects
-- 🌱 Revisting std::vector, std::map, std::unordered_map, and std::list in C++.
+- 🌱 Revisiting std::vector, std::map, std::unordered_map, and std::list in C++.

 ## Past Projects
 - 🔴 [MeSort](https://github.com/zemki/mesort/)